Download This Sample

 - According to the 2010 census, Hangzhou city had a total population of 5,162,039 people, with an increase of 4.8% per year since the 2000 census.

 - Hangzhou became an important logistic hub for Coastal China due to its strategic locations.
-The industries of agriculture, light, and textiles also contribute to Hangzhou’s rapid economy growth.
-As a result, in 2018 the Global Financial Centers Index put Hangzhou in the 89th rank as the city with most substantial development in financial sector.
+The industries of agriculture, light, and textiles also contribute to Hangzhou’s rapid economic growth.
+As a result, in 2018 the Global Financial Centers Index put Hangzhou in the 89th rank as the city with the most substantial development in the financial sector.

 THE CREATION OF NATIONAL DEVELOPMENT ZONE

-- The Government of Hangzhou has strong ambitions to accelerate the development of Hangzhou through establishing three exclusive zones.
+- The Government of Hangzhou has strong ambitions to accelerate the development of Hangzhou by establishing three exclusive zones.

 - The third was Hangzhou Hi-Tech Industrial Development Zone.
 The zone was known as the ‘Silicon Valley’ of China since it is the home base to many high-tech industries.
 There are more than 1,100 software developers who established their companies in this area, including Alibaba, Motorola, Nokia, and Siemens.